-“What if we motivate and train them to open their own place?”
+- What if we motivate and train them to open their own place?

-“Can I still motivate what seems to be the impossible teams? “
+- Can I still motivate what seems to be the impossible teams?

 By letting your team know about your vision, you’ll ensure they follow you on your journey – passion can’t help but be noticed.
-And from it, the salon team morale becomes positive, the vibes becomes catchy, and the mood shifts to being pleasant.
+And from it, the salon team morale becomes positive, the vibes become catchy, and the mood shifts to being pleasant.
 After all, no one wants to work in a negative and draining environment.

 Whatever it is, as long as they achieve their set targets, it’s a win-win situation.

-Step 3: Meetings, Meetings, Meetings
+Step 3: Meetings, meetings, meetings

-Step 4: Design A Training Program
+Step 4: Design a training program

-All in all, yes, you will train people who will leave you.
+Yes, you will train people who will leave you.
 Yes, you will employ individuals who are not right for the team.
 And yes, you will have existing employees who aren’t happy or motivated.
 Inspire personal growth.
 And if learning new skills doesn’t improve overall team morale and business, you need to question the nature of your team.
 It’s down to you to be consistent in your attitude and vision; to lead your team to success.

 Thanks for reading! #LetsGrow